alexanderivanov2424/AI_Automation/README.txt

 NOTE: Many scripts have variables/constants in the code and also near the top.
 These can be adjusted to modify functionality.

+NOTE: Some scripts have dependencies on scripts in other folder while some folders are completely independent.
+Check headers and imports.

 Running Scripts: